RyanVNgo/rem8C/README.md

 This emulator was developed for the sake of learning and understanding the core functionality of computer systems at a rudimentary level.
-I primarily referenced [this page by mattmikolay](https://github.com/mattmikolay/chip-8/wiki/Mastering-CHIP%E2%80%908) when developing the emulator and utilized [Timendus's CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite/tree/main) to evalute the functionality and accuracy of my emulator.
+I primarily referenced [this page by mattmikolay](https://github.com/mattmikolay/chip-8/wiki/Mastering-CHIP%E2%80%908) when developing the emulator and utilized [Timendus's CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite/tree/main) to evalute the functionality and accuracy of the emulator.

 <sub>Some tests from [Timendus's CHIP-8 test suite](https://github.com/Timendus/chip8-test-suite/tree/main) running on the emulator:</sub>
 <p align='center'>